Vietnam.vn - Nền tảng quảng bá Việt Nam

 The ceasefire in Gaza has officially come into effect.
 Photo: X

 The ceasefire is divided into three phases, with the first lasting 42 days.
-During this phase, Hamas pledged to release 33 of the nearly 100 hostages it is holding, including women, children, the elderly and the wounded.
+During this period, Hamas pledged to release 33 of the nearly 100 hostages it is holding, including women, children, the elderly and the wounded.

 In return, Israel will release nearly 2,000 Palestinian prisoners.
 The deal also allows Israeli forces to withdraw from some areas in Gaza, allowing Palestinians to return home and receive humanitarian aid.